shreynramesh/ShortestFlightPathVisualizer/README.md

-# java-gradle-starter-project
+# Graphical Shortest FLight Path Project

-Here is a starter project for the ArcGIS Runtime SDK for Java with Gradle.
+This is a project using  the ArcGIS Runtime SD for Java with Gradle.

 The project includes the Gradle wrapper, so there is no need to install Gradle to run the app.

-The app launches a window displaying a map.
+The app launches a window displaying a map as well as a console which asks the user to type in 2 airports.
+They have 10,000+ airports to choose from which are auto-completed as the user starts typing.
+Once the airports are selected and the search button is pressed, then the whole map will be revealed as well as a blue line depicting the shortest route between the 2 airports using Dijkstra's Algorithm.
+Routes between airports are chosen intuitively so flight paths do not travel unnecessary distances or have more than 2 layovers.
+Additionally, there are two options on the side of the screen to display the flight details or search for a new flight.

+NOTE: WHEN YOU PRESS DISPLAY ROUTE ON THE AIRPORT SEARCH SCREEN SOMETIMES THE FLIGHT DETAILS THAT SHOW UP TAB OUT AND THE MAP IS PURPOSELY LOCKED UNTIL YOU MINIMIZE THAT SCREEN.
+SO YOU MAY NEED TO ALT-TAB.

+//TODO Bug: When searching for airports, when space is pressed it selects the top level airport from the drop-down instead of actually typing a space.

+//TODO Bug: Flights can only fly 1 way around the globe at the moment and distances are only calculated in that way.
+So, Alaska to Russia is actually a very far flight.

 ![screenshot](screenshot.png)

-## Instructions
+## Instructions - FROM ARCGIS

 ### IntelliJ IDEA